fireworkio/testapp/README.md

 testapp
 =======

-Test app for Rocket Deploy
+Test app for Rocket Deploy.
+We should repalce this with a django app or somehting.